rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 Two players each control a paddle, bouncing a ball back and forth across a table.
 If you miss the ball, the other player scores a point.

 <h2> Day 23: The Turtle Crossing Capstone Project </h2>
-There are a bunch of cars driving past on an mult-line highway and our player is the turtle who has to cross the road.
-This project tested my knowledge and understanding of creating classes, class inheritance, and using objects.
+Just your classic turtle crossing game.
+There's an incredibly busy multi-line highway and one intrepid turtle who has to cross the road without getting hit by a car.
+This project tested my understanding of object oriented programming, especially creating classes and class inheritance.